getsentry/sentry-docs/src/wizard/javascript/angular.md

 export class AppModule {}
 ```

-Additionally, `createErrorHandler` accepts a set of options that allows you to configure its behaviour.
+Additionally, `createErrorHandler` accepts a set of options that allows you to configure its behavior.
 For more details see `ErrorHandlerOptions` interface in [our repository](https://github.com/getsentry/sentry-javascript/blob/master/packages/angular/src/errorhandler.ts).

 <!-- TODO-ADD-VERIFICATION-EXAMPLE -->